core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Both the clients and the server MAY join the OSCORE group by using the approach described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{RFC9200}}.
 Further details on how to discover the OSCORE group and join it are out of the scope of this document.

-If multicast notifications are protected using Group OSCORE, the original registration requests and related unicast (notification) responses MUST also be secured, including and especially the informative responses from the server.
+If multicast notifications are protected using Group OSCORE, then the original registration requests and related unicast (notification) responses MUST also be secured, including and especially the informative responses from the server.
+An exception is the case discussed in {{deterministic-phantom-Request}}, where the informative response from the server is not protected.

-To this end, alternative security protocols than Group OSCORE, such as OSCORE {{RFC8613}} and/or DTLS {{RFC9147}}, can be used to protect other exchanges via unicast between the server and each client, including the original client registration (see {{sec-client-side}}).
+In order to protect unicast messages exchanged between the server and each client, including the original client registration (see {{sec-client-side}}), alternative security protocols than Group OSCORE can be used, such as OSCORE {{RFC8613}} and/or DTLS {{RFC9147}}.
+However, it is RECOMMENDED to use OSCORE or Group OSCORE.

 ## Signaling the OSCORE Group in the Informative Response ## {#sec-inf-response}